 We are currently exploring partnerships with a school in Denmark as well.

-This past week, students from the Marinelli school in Udine, Italy visited UTS and took part in the Maximum City program while staying in homestays.
+In November, students from the Marinelli school in Udine, Italy visited UTS and took part in the Maximum City program while staying in homestays.
 In March, we hope to send a second group of UTS students to Beijing Experimental, which we visited in March, 2016.
 Beijing Experimental students took part in our summer programs in July 2017.
 This past week, a contingent of 12 teachers visited UTS as part of a STEAM (Science, Technology, Engineering, Arts, Math) learning program at OISE.
 In the summer of 2018, we are offering the opportunity for a second group of students to take part in programs at Number Two High School in Shanghai.
 UTS students visited the school twice last year – in December and in the summer – and took part in programs at the school.

 In June 2017, UTS hosted a group of teachers and students from Frankfurt, and UTS students will visit Frankfurt in June 2018 as part of a partnership with the Goethe Institute, UTS, Maximum City and the City of Toronto.
 The Goethe Institute and Maximum City have provided bursary support for eight students to take part in this trip.